-Our objective is to continue to enhance our position as a leading supplier of interface solutions for the notebook computer market and portable digital music players and to become a leading supplier of interface solutions for iAppliances and other electronic devices.
+Our objective is to continue to enhance our position as a leading supplier of interface solutions for the notebook computer market and to become a leading supplier of interface solutions for digital lifestyle products.
 Key aspects of our strategy to achieve this objective include those set forth below.